freemocap/freemocap_foundation/Ethics/Ethics_Statement_Draft.md

 ### Data privacy and ownership

-1. Users own the data they generate (who is the user though?
-Recorder or subject or both?) - they may use their data for any purpose including commercial ones
+1. Users own the data they generate - they may use their data for any purpose including commercial ones.
-2. Freemocap doesn't own freemocap data, unless it has been donated with explicit consent
+2. Freemocap doesn't own freemocap data, unless it has been donated with explicit consent.
-3. Is there any special consent required for being a subject of freemocap? (use of freemocap, as the recorder and the subject, should be consensual and not coerced)
+3. Users own the data they generate, but not necessarily the products of that data.
+For example, a person may own the recording from a Freemocap session, but allow someone else to make an animation based on it - they do not automatically own the animation.
+4. Explicit consent is required from subjects.
+Consent should not be coerced.

 ### Algorithmic bias